-Discussion in 'Health News and Research unrelated to ME/CFS' started by Cheshire, Nov 6, 2017.
+Discussion in 'Other health news and research' started by Cheshire, Nov 6, 2017.

 Is survey monkey really an appropriate way to investigate a matter like this?
 I haven't tried to respond to the survey, but it appears to be open to anyone to leave an answer whether they are qualified to or not.
 To me it does seem to support those who question his research skills.

 Survey Monkey can be used for research, it’s just the platform.
 The quality of the questionnaire will be down to its design.